galelab/scPathoQuant/README.md

 * scipy
 * seaborn

-Currently only set to run on linux
+Currently only set to run on linux & mac but has only been tested on a linux platform

 ### Installation
 ----------------